cwise24/snopsy/docs/module1/6_Configurations.rst

 *If you understand the implications and wish to disable this behavior, you can do so by editing* *ansible.cfg* [#]_

+Configuration file is processed in the following order:
+- ANSIBLE_CONFIG (environment variable if set)
+- ansible.cfg (in current directory)
+- ~/.ansible.cfg (in the home directory)
+- `/etc/ansible/ansible.cfg`

+Ansible will process the above list and use the first file found, all others are ignored

 .. code-block:: bash
    :caption: VIM editor